PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * I can do … 800 words in 12 minutes … what can I do in 90 minutes?
 * Just get words down, thoughts down, refine it later

+## October 20 2018 22:53:19

+* DAY 33: Saturday (Brick City Weekend)
+	* 787 words (10 min)
+	* Family and friends visiting, lots of walking on campus, not really any time to write.

 ## October 19 2018 23:20:20